nicolas-steenhout/main-live/_posts/2024-10-03-alt-text-for-avatars.md

 This is why avatars or photos of people are considered informational.
 They require clear and concise alt text that describes the individual.
 This is in order to at least give part of the same information to blind screen reader users as we get as sighted users.

+Note: These photos were AI generated and are not anyone real.

 ## What information is important?

 Sighted users can typically tell the following information just by looking at a photo: